 Policy Priorities

 This work across states builds directly on evidence from CEO’s Returning Citizens Stimulus (RCS) program, which demonstrated that short-term cash assistance, when delivered immediately after release, improves stability and reduces justice system contact.
-Under Opportunity 2030, CEO is translating those lessons into durable, scalable policy — embedding short-term cash assistance into reentry and workforce systems as a core component of the reentry infrastructure needed to support all 600,000 people returning home each year, rather than treating cash assistance as a one-time intervention.
+Under Opportunity 2030, CEO is translating those lessons into durable, scalable policy — embedding income support into reentry and workforce systems as a core component of the reentry infrastructure needed to support all 600,000 people returning home each year.

 CEO’s current priorities center on three states where this work is most advanced:

-In California, CEO is a leading partner in the Helping Justice-Involved Reenter Employment (HIRE) initiative — a state-funded workforce program that pairs employment services with needs-based cash assistance for people returning from incarceration.
+In California, CEO is a leading partner in the Helping Justice-Involved Reenter Employment (HIRE) initiative — a state-funded workforce program that pairs employment services with stipends and needs-based assistance for people returning from incarceration.

 CEO helped shape the design of HIRE based on lessons from the Returning Citizens Stimulus and now supports implementation through direct service, partner coordination, and technical assistance.
 With recent changes to California’s criminal justice landscape increasing the urgency of reentry support, CEO continues to advocate for sustained and expanded investment in HIRE as a core component of the state’s workforce and reentry strategy.